Click here to listen to a reading of this blog:

 - Consider investing in a fan or air conditioning at home, especially in the warmer rooms of the house and your bedroom so that your sleep is affected as little as possible.
 You can also try placing bottles of frozen water behind or in front of fans for a cooler breeze.

-- Keep curtains and blinds closed to keep heat out.
-Close them when you leave the house so that the house is cooler when you get home.
+- Keep curtains and blinds closed during the day to keep heat out.

-- Use cotton bed linen and clothing as it’s breathable and allows ventilation.
+- Use cotton bed linen and clothing as it is breathable and allows ventilation.

 - You can also stick your bed sheets in the fridge or freezer (in a bag) for 5 minutes or so before bed, to cool them down, too.